alloba/book-of-hours-notes/skills-and-languages/Purifications & Exaltations.md

 ### Ithastry I
 The Tree

-Never underestimate the Hour named Madrugad.
+Never underestimate the Hour named [[Madrugad]].
 Foolish adepts deride her as an Hour of ashes.
 What do they think the Watchman's Tree sprang from?
 Fire purifies; light exalts.